IMF says Asian economies under cosh as China's property woes bite

 In its World Economic Outlook released during the annual IMF meetings in Marrakech this week, the IMF cut next year's growth estimate for Asia to 4.2 per cent from 4.4 per cent projected in April, and down from 4.6 per cent forecast for this year.

-"While Asia is still set to contribute about two-thirds of all global growth this year, it is important to note that growth is significantly lower than what was projected before the pandemic," the IMF said.
+While Asia is seeing inflation moderate sooner than other parts of the world, central banks there should not rush into cutting interest rates as core inflation remains "a bit sticky", Srinivasan said.

+"Central banks should stay the course," he said, adding the conflict in the Middle East could be among factors that could push up inflation.

-On Japan, tweaks that its central bank made to its bond yield control policy led to broad market "spillovers" due to the larger presence of Japanese investors in the global bond market, the blog said.
+On Japan, the IMF blog said tweaks that its central bank made to its bond yield control policy led to broad market "spillovers" due to the larger presence of Japanese investors in the global bond market.

 Such repercussions "could become larger in the event of a more substantial normalization of monetary policy."